Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Ex1Task2" />
 #### Task 2 - Exploring the Solution Structure####

-The ASP.NET MVC framework includes a Visual Studio project template that helps you create Web applications that are structured to support the MVC pattern.
-This template creates a new MVC Web application that is configured to have the required folders, item templates, and configuration-file entries.
+The ASP.NET MVC framework includes a Visual Studio project template that helps you create Web applications supporting the MVC pattern.
+This template creates a new MVC Web application with the required folders, item templates, and configuration-file entries.

-In this task, you will examine the solution structure to understand the involved elements and its relationships.
-The following folders are included even in an Empty ASP.NET MVC application because the ASP.NET MVC framework by default uses a "convention over configuration" approach and makes some default assumptions based on folder naming conventions.
+In this task, you will examine the solution structure to understand the elements that are involved and their relationships.
+The following folders are included in all the ASP.NET MVC application because the ASP.NET MVC framework by default uses a "convention over configuration" approach, and makes some default assumptions based on folder naming conventions.

 1. Once the project is created, review the folder structure that has been created in the Solution Explorer on the right side: